zzrcxb/powertools/lapi-plus/README.md

 `pip3 install -r lapi-plus/requirements.txt --user` or
 `sudo pip3 install -r lapi-plus/requirements.txt`

-## For CentOS users
-Why are you using CentOS???

 ## Attention
 Based on my observation, when GDB executes a Python script, it ignores the virtual environment.
 So, please install Python dependencies to the environment without virtualenv.
 Maybe there's a way to tell GDB to use virtualenv...